zydou/arti/web/docs/integrating-arti/custom-wrappers/iOS.md

 ## The Swift part

-After setting up your [Rust project](#configuring-a-rust-project), you'll need to create an Swift project.
-To do this, adjust your project's `build` settings and configure the Objective-C bridging header to point to the path of your C header file.
+After setting up your [Rust project](#configuring-a-rust-project), you'll need to create a Swift project.
+Adjust your project's `build` settings and configure the Objective-C bridging header to point to the path of your C header file.
 This will add the native library and its header into your project.

 Close Xcode, then open your `project.pbxproj` file in a text editor.
 Navigate to the `LD_RUNPATH_SEARCH_PATHS` entry, which should appear twice, once under the "Debug" section and again under the "Release" section.